Blue Ridge, Georgia: LGBT community

 In the late 2000s and continuing through the 2010s, the city has seen a surge in new business, particularly from the LGBT community which constitutes a larger percentage of the population than is typical for a rural community and one of the highest in Georgia.

-Despite some recent reports of Blue Ridge rivaling Atlanta as the most LGBT-friendly city in Georgia, there are notable facts that challenge this notion.

-In 2019, heavy opposition followed students wanting to create a Gay-Straight Alliance club at Fannin County High School.
-In contrast, hundreds of public high school students in the Atlanta area are active members of Gay-Straight Alliance clubs and this has been commonplace for decades.

-In 2016, notable backlash came from the local community over Fannin County High School considering to allow transgender students utilize restrooms that match their gender identity.
-During a Fannin County Board of Education meeting discussing the matter, a 2012 transgender graduate of the high school stated he was often beaten and harassed by students who were strangely consumed and misinformed about his identity.
-Throughout the meeting, hundreds cheered on speakers who called LGBT people "perverts" and "pedophiles".

 Education

 Fannin County School District

 The Fannin County School District holds pre-school to grade twelve, and consists of three elementary schools, a middle school, and a high school.
 The district has 179 full-time teachers and more than 3,212 students.